Pannier: Bicycle panniers

 There are many styles of bicycle panniers.
 Touring panniers are usually sold in pairs, intended to hold enough equipment for self-sustained tours over days or weeks.
-The most common setup is to use a pair of smaller panniers (10 to 15 liters each) mounted on a low rider and a pair of larger ones on the rear carrier (20 to 30 liters each).
+The most common setup for touring is to use a pair of smaller panniers (10 to 15 liters each) mounted on a low rider and a pair of larger ones on the rear carrier (20 to 30 liters each).

-Commuters who bicycle have pannier options designed to hold laptop computers, files and folders, changes of clothes or shoes and lunches.
+Panniers for bicycle commuters are designed to hold laptop computers, files and folders, changes of clothes or shoes and lunches.
 There are also panniers that convert to backpacks or shoulder bags for easier carrying when not on a bicycle.

 Panniers designed specifically for bicycles were patented by John B. Wood of Camden, New Jersey, in 1884.
 Hartley Alley designed a handlebar bag and other bicycle luggage that he manufactured and sold under the Touring Cyclist brand in the 1970s until his retirement in 1984.

 Construction

 Bicycle panniers are usually made of nylon or other synthetic fabric that can be stitched, or, in the case of waterproof panniers, welded together.

 As bicycles are often ridden in the rain, many panniers are built to be water-repellent or waterproof by themselves.
 Others include built-in rain-covers, or rain-covers are offered as accessories.
 The shape of the pannier may be enforced by a frame or stiffening panel made of plastic or metal to help keep it in place and prevent it from contacting a wheel.

 Panniers are usually built to attach to a rear rack or front rack already fitted to the bicycle.
 Removable panniers hook onto the top edge of the rack and are often held in place by a latch or elastic mechanism.